-- Staff to Child Ratios: > > All providers caring for School Readiness children must maintain the Department of Children and Families (DCF) staff to > child ratios at all times.
-For more information on staff to child ratios, please click here to see the Florida Office of > Early Learning's School Readiness Program Health and Safety Standards Handbook(s). > > - Annual Child Care Resource and Referral (CCR&R) Update:
+- Staff to Child Ratios:

+All providers caring for School Readiness children must maintain the Office of Early Learning (OEL) Group Size Requirements (staff to child ratios) at all times.
+For more information about Group Size Requirements, please click here.
+Additional information can be found in OEL's School Readiness Program Health and Safety Standards Handbook(s) at the link here.

+- Annual Child Care Resource and Referral (CCR&R) Update:

 Please complete the annual CCR&R update on the Office of Early Learning (OEL) Provider Portal by May 31 of each year.
 According to Florida Statute Rule 6M-9.3000, Providers must provide an annual CCR&R update to maintain compliance with the Voluntary Prekindergarten (VPK), School Readiness, and Children's Services Council (CSC) Scholarship agreements/contracts.
 Parents will then be able to know what their options are within the county.
 This is also a great way to advertise your facility and its programs.

 Parent fees are designated by the Florida Administrative Code (FAC) as a requirement for receiving services unless waived.
 In the event that a parent does not honor the obligation to pay the parent fees, it will be difficult to transfer their child to a different child care provider.
 Providers must provide parents with a list of any fees it charges and written notice of the difference between private pay rate and School Readiness (SR) reimbursement, prior to the parent enrolling into their program.